 We lost our pretty Misty to a brain tumor in March 2011.

-Rudder is a beagle teamed up with Ryan Madden.
+Rudder is a beagle.
 We purchased Rudder from a company just outside of Jacksonville in 2010.
 Rudder's compact size and happy personality make him a terrific termite dog.

-Rudder lives full time with Mr. Ryan Madden.
+Rudder is now retired.
+He lives full time with Mr. Ryan Madden.

-Dixie is our newest K-9 termite detective and the first one trained completely by the Hadley team.
-Mr. Hadley taught her sent differentiation, and her handler, Chance Tawater, taught her how to inspect houses.
+Dixie is the first K-9 termite detective completely trained by the Hadley team.
+Mr. Hadley taught her scent differentiation.
 HT&PC built a false wall for termite training purposes.

 How Does It Work?